-Banjar Anyar is a small farming village positioned 2,200 feet above sea level on the slopes of Mount Batukaru on the Indonesia island of Bali.
-The majority of the 380 residents grow small plots of coffee, cacao, fruit, and rice.
-Their village is adjacent to Sarinbuana Village, where Seacology funded a library, music and dance building, instruments and equipment in 2006 in exchange for village endorsement of a 1,975-acre permanent no-take rainforest reserve.
-The forest of Mount Batukaru is home to a variety of birds, the increasingly rare pangolin (scaly anteater), and leaf-eating monkey.
-Traditionally, the people of Banjar Anyar have been the de facto custodians of an approximate 1,977-acre portion of this rainforest above their village.
+The village of Banjar Anyar sits 2,200 feet above sea level on the slopes of Mount Batukaru on the Indonesian island of Bali.
+Most of the 380 residents farm small plots of coffee, cacao, fruit, and rice.
+The forest of Mount Batukaru is home to many birds, the critically endangered pangolin (scaly anteater), and leaf-eating monkey.
+Traditionally, the people of Banjar Anyar have cared for approximately 1,977-acres of rainforest above their village.

 In an agreement with Seacology, Banjar Anyar has pledged to permanently protect 1,977 acres of rainforest.
 Seacology will fund construction of a community center, which the village will use for meetings, Balinese dance and music practices, and youth activities.

 Banjar Anyar is adjacent to Sarinbuana Village, where Seacology funded a similar library, music, and dance building in 2006.
 Sarinbuana also created a permanent no-take rainforest reserve, of 1,975 acres.